MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v4.md

 **`TakeAppOfflineFlag`** - **Take App Offline**<br>
 `boolean`.
 Optional.
 Use when `UseWebDeploy == true && DeploymentType != runFromZip`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select this option to take the Azure App Service offline by placing an `app_offline.htm` file in the root directory before the synchronization operation begins.
+Specify this option to take the Azure App Service offline by placing an `app_offline.htm` file in the root directory before the synchronization operation begins.
 The file will be removed after the synchronization completes successfully.
 <!-- :::editable-content-end::: -->
 <br>